microsoft/vscode-docs/docs/cpp/cpp-config-msvc.md

    - If you have a recent version of Visual Studio, open the Visual Studio Installer from the Windows Start menu and verify that the C++ workload is checked.
 If it's not installed, then check the box and click the **Modify** button in the installer.
    - Or, download the standalone toolset by clicking the Visual Studio Build Tools link on the [Downloads page](https://visualstudio.microsoft.com/downloads/#other) and follow the prompts.
 With the default settings, the download size is about 1GB and the size on disk is about 4GB.
 If you don't require CMake support (and the Windows SDK that it depends on) the size on disk should be about 3GB.

-## Start VS Code from a developer command prompt in a workspace folder
+## Start VS Code from the Developer Command Prompt

 To build and debug code with MSVC in VS Code, you need to start VS Code from a "Developer Command Prompt" for Visual Studio.
 (An ordinary Windows command prompt, or a Bash prompt, does not have the necessary environment variables set.)